 Withholding certificate.
 If you give OPM a Form W-4P-A, Election of Federal Income Tax Withholding, you can choose not to have tax withheld or you can choose to have tax withheld.
 The amount of tax withheld depends on your marital status, the number of withholding allowances, and any additional amount you designate to be withheld.
-If you do not make either of these choices, OPM must withhold as if you were married with three withholding allowances.

-To change the amount of tax withholding or to stop withholding, call OPM's Retirement Information Office at 1-888-767-6738 (customers within the local Washington, D.C. calling area must call 202-606-0500).
+If the local Washington, D.C. calling area must call 202-606-0500).
 No special form is needed.
 You will need your retirement CSA or CSF claim number, your social security number, and your personal identification number (PIN) when you call.
-If you have TTY/TDD equipment call 1-877-255-7408.
+If you have TTY/TDD equipment, call 1-855-887-4957.
 If you need a PIN, call OPM's Retirement Information Office.

+Publication 721 (2012) Page 3 you do not make either of these choices, OPM must withhold as if you were married with three withholding allowances.

+To change the amount of tax withholding or to stop withholding, call OPM's Retirement Information Office at 1-888-767-6738 (customers within need your retirement CSA or CSF claim number and your PIN.

 You also can change the amount of withholding or stop withholding online by visiting the OPM website at www.servicesonline.opm.gov.
-You will need your retirement CSA or CSF claim number and your PIN.
+You will